Last updated December 3, 2021

 The other big thing we're looking for in a travel insurance policy is health care.

-If you're traveling internationally, though, health coverage is more crucial than it has ever been.
+If you're traveling internationally, health coverage is more crucial than it has ever been.
 The usual accidents and illnesses can still happen, but now there's also Covid care to factor in.
+Thankfully, most policies now cover Covid, as they would any other illness.
 These are nationalistic times, and to be safe, you want to know you'll be able to access the health care system in a country that isn't yours.
 Proof of an ability to pay can open those doors.

 A few other questions that have arisen during the Covid-19 pandemic: